 ACC will stay apprised of the CDC, MA Department of Health, and Barnstable County Health and Environment Department evolving recommendations for avoidance and containment of COVID-19.
 At this time, we can keep the program and our community safe by following all prevention recommendations for maintaining a clean and healthy environment as well as adhering to social distancing recommendations.
 ACC will ensure EPA-registered household disinfectants are always well stocked and that hand sanitizer is available in areas without handwashing sinks.
 ACC staff is committed to keeping program participants, service partners, and community members informed of any decisions that may affect directly affect them.

-1. Before leaving the program residence for group service, this includes weekend service, members must self-certify that they are not sick, by completing the self-certify checklist.
+1. Before leaving the program residence for group service, this includes weekend service, members are encouraged monitor their health by completing the self-certify checklist.

 3. Only ACC staff and members should use the program’s tools.
 Each program residence should try their best to only use their designated house tools.
 In the event that a service partner needs to assist in the start of a tool than the tool should be sanitized before changing hands.
 Members from the community are not permitted to use ACC tools.
 Tools will be sanitized at the end of each service day as part of daily tool maintenance

-4. Masks must be worn inside any public building and hand sanitizer must be used after exiting the building.
+4. Masks must be worn inside any public building and hand sanitizer should be used after exiting the building.
 This applies to using public restrooms during service projects.

 5. ACC staff and members are expected to pack their own food for the service day.
-If a service partner wants to provide lunch at service, the program supervisor must be alerted ahead of time and the food should be individually portioned to avoid cross-contamination.
+If a service partner wants to provide lunch at service, the Program Supervisor(s) must be alerted ahead of time.

-6. If a participant starts to exhibit a fever, cough, shortness of breath, or sore throat at a service site, they should report to their Program Supervisor and the Program Specialist right away.
-Then the entire group will head home and follow the guidance for “What to do if you are sick.”
+6. If a participant starts to exhibit a fever, cough, shortness of breath, or sore throat at a service site, they should report to their Program Supervisor and the Program Manager right away.
+That individual will return to their program residence and follow the guidance for “What To Do If You Are Sick.”

 1. ACC prohibits service partners and members of the community to ride in ACC program vehicles.
-We highly discourage the different residences sharing vehicles, but in the event that different residences must ride in the same vehicle, masks must always be worn.
+If members from different residences share a program vehicle it is advised that masks be worn.